 Whether you’re interested in purchasing a house in the Outer Banks to serve as a personal vacation home, a permanent home, or an investment property, it’s important to consider the amount of privacy and space you or your guests will have while in the area.

 Compared to most beach destinations with desirable amenities and attractions, the Outer Banks provides significantly more space.
 With 100 miles of seashore, it’s not difficult to find a private space on the beach.
-You won’t have to worry about your beach towel touching your neighbor’s, unlike many popular U.S. beaches.
+Unlike other popular U.S. beaches, you won’t have to worry about sharing your spot in the sand.
 On the flipside, the Outer Banks is still a bustling region that comes alive in the summertime.
 Restaurants, bars, and attractions will be busy, but not overwhelmingly so.

-If you’re looking for a serene retreat, consider homes for sale in Southern Shores.
-This town is located between Kitty Hawk and Duck but is much quieter than it’s buzzing neighbors.
+If you’re looking for more of a tranquil setting, consider homes for sale in Southern Shores.
+This town is located between Kitty Hawk and Duck but is much quieter in the summer than some of the neighboring communities.
 You’ll find tranquil beaches, untouched natural beauty, and quaint streets in Southern Shores.

 If you’d rather be in the center of all the action, consider homes for sale in Corolla, Nags Head, and Kill Devil Hills.
 These are a few of the most popular Outer Banks destinations and are full of activities and attractions.

 One of the most popular Outer Banks attractions, The Cape Hatteras National Seashore, had more than 2,400,000 visitors last year.
 So, when you look at the population size of 57,755, that is an extreme misrepresentation of the traffic that the area sees.
 The number of permanent residents may be small, but the Outer Banks is full of excitement throughout the year.